petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### Why was this change made?

-This change was introduced to be compliant with Commerce Account migration to Account.
+This change was necessary to conform with the migration of Commerce Account to Account.

 ## Refactor CommerceOrderLocalServiceImpl